orb-community/orb-website/docs/guides/dhcp_services.md

     }
     ```

-Please be sure that the `iface` and `pcap_source` are configured with the appropriate interface name on the node where the agent is running.
-If the interface defined is not correct, you will need to re-run the agent provisioning command specifying the correct interface using the [`PKTVISOR_PCAP_IFACE_DEFAULT`](documentation/orb/running_orb_agent.md#sample-provisioning-commands) environment variable.
+If you want to explicitely specify the interface the PCAP tap should be listening on (instead of using the `auto` selection), please ensure that the `iface` is configured with the appropriate interface name.
+If the interface defined is not correct, you will need to re-run the agent provisioning command specifying the correct interface using the [`PKTVISOR_PCAP_IFACE_DEFAULT`](/documentation/running_orb_agent#sample-provisioning-commands) environment variable.

+## Configure Analysis

+The second step is to configure the agents to analyze for DHCP traffic.
+This is done by defining and applying a tailored ==Policy== to the agents.

-### Policy
+### Create a Policy

-The default policy created using the [policy wizard](/getting_started/#create-a-policy) should be sufficient for DHCP monitoring.
-Please be sure to add the **NET** and **DHCP** handlers to the policy.
+The following is a sample policy that includes the ==NET== and ==DHCP== handlers, as well as a BPF filter to restrict analyzed data to DHCP traffic.
 Your policy should look something like this:

 === "YAML"
     ```yaml